HN020719/HealthyRecipeInsights/README.md

 ## Hypothesis Testing
-Again, our question is : what is the relationship between the level of healthiness and average rating of recipes?
+Again, our question is: what is the relationship between the level of healthiness and average rating of recipes?

 Null Hypotheses: The level of healthiness and average rating come from the same distribution. \
 Alternative Hypotheses: The level of healthiness and average rating do not come from the same distribution.